 Reading the previous reviews I was prepared that the restaurant would be tiny and the stuff not very helpful.
 Indeed, there is no real menu, just an unclear price list board.
 I did not find the portion that big either - you can add as much salad you want to the sandwich, but there isn't really enough room to even add a few olives.
 The actual falafels and humus were tasty.

 In street "Saint-Andre des Arts" there 2 or 3 nice places, where you can eat Vegan :) In my opinion "Quartier Latin" is the best part of Paris :)

-I had a big Maoz Falafel (4,90 euros), and I really enjoyed it, I found the falafel very tasty, even if it could be with something else more than just a little piece of lettuce and the "bread".
-But I was really not hungry after eating :)
+I had a big Maoz Falafel (4,90 euros) and I really enjoyed it, I found the falafel very tasty, you can add in your "bread+falafel" whatever you want!! :)

 - The service was very fast

 - There is a mug of water and you can ask for a glass (for free)

 - The "frites" (french fries) are not so good like that..

 - "Maoz Menu" is not worth it.
 (My cousin had it and is just the normal Maoz Falafel with aubergine (for instance) inside and the frites and the drink (I think)